create3000/x_ite/docs/_posts/reference/field-services-and-objects.md

 #### **ZERO**: SFVec2d/f

-Returns the a vector with all values set to 0.
+Returns the a vector with all elements set to 0.

 #### **ONE**: SFVec2d/f

-Returns the a vector with all values set to 1.
+Returns the a vector with all elements set to 1.

 #### **X_AXIS**: SFVec2d/f